Genio 350-EVK Yocto Demo

 • AP1302 ISP Camera Board configured to use the On-Semiconductor AP1302CSSL00SMGA0-DR ISP

-• External HDMI Monitor (not the included TFT LCM Module)
+• External HDMI Monitor (not the included TFT LCD Module)

 • Ethernet interface disabled